Plantar Fasciitis

 What is Plantar fasciitis?

-Plantar fasciitis is the most common cause of heel pain affecting 1 in 10 people in their lifetime and 8% of running injuries.
+Plantar fasciitis is a very common condition causing heel pain affecting 1 in 10 people in their lifetime and associated with 8% of running injuries.
 It is also common among those who are less active, affecting all ages and backgrounds.

-This condition which causes pain in the heel, arch and/or sole of the foot, can have a profound impact on quality of life, affecting one’s ability to simply walk without pain, undertake social activities, work and hobbies.
-The good news, however, is that the condition is very rarely serious, the prognosis is good and there are things that you can do to set yourself up for a successful recovery.
+This condition can have a profound impact on quality of life, causing significant discomfort and limited mobility.
+The good news is that the condition is very rarely serious, the prognosis is good and there are things that you can do to set yourself up for a successful recovery.

 It is caused by irritation of the ‘plantar fascia’ ligament.
 This strong ligament connects the heel to the ball of the foot and plays a vital role in supporting the arch of your foot – taking the strain when you stand, walk or run.